 Network Marketing Doesn’t Work

-According to the Direct Selling Association, in 2015 the direct sales industry, of which network marketing is a part of, grossed $36.12 billion in retail sales in the United States.
-Further, over 20 million people in the U.S. are involved in direct sales.
+According to the Direct Selling Association, the direct sales industry, of which network marketing is a part of, grossed $35.4 billion in sales in the United States in 2018.
+Further, more than 6.2 million people in the U.S. are involved in direct sales.
 These numbers indicate that network marketing can work.
 Success or failure has less to do with network marketing itself, and instead, is determined by the amount effort one puts into their business.
-Many bloggers, eBayers, and other home business owners don't do well or quit too, but you don't hear people saying blogging and eBay don't work.

 No One Really Gets Rich in Network Marketing

 It's true that not everyone succeeds in network marketing.
 The 2-10% of network marketers earning big money are the same 2-10% who work consistently in their businesses.
-But getting rich shouldn't be how network marketing is judged.
-If getting rich is the measure of success, then many other homes and small business owners, and the majority of employees in traditional jobs are big failures.
+But getting rich shouldn't necessarily be how network marketing is judged (not to mention "rich" is a relative concept).
 Instead, network marketing should be measured by the number of people who reach their goals.
-Many people in network marketing find success when they earn enough to stay home with the kids or pay off debt.
+Many people in network marketing find success when they earn enough money to stay home with the kids or pay off debt.

 Network Marketing Is a Cult

-There are a few fanatical network marketers, but fanatics exist everywhere.
-Network marketing companies don’t require fanaticism, and in fact, most work hard to keep its representatives grounded in facts and figures.
+There are some fanatical network marketers out there, but fanatics exist everywhere.
+Network marketing companies don’t require fanaticism, and in fact, most work hard to keep their representatives grounded in facts and figures.

-Network marketing has its issues, but much of them hinge around false and misleading information.
-Financial Gurus, such as David Bach and Robert G. Allen both recommend network marketing and direct selling in their books, which suggests that network marketing is gaining some respectability in the mainstream business world.
+Network marketing has its issues, but many of them hinge around false and misleading information.
+Financial Gurus, such as David Bach and Robert G. Allen, both recommend network marketing and direct selling in their books, which suggests that network marketing is gaining some respectability in the mainstream business world.

-Nevertheless, misconceptions and myths persist.
-Don’t let these false beliefs stop you from considering a network marketing business.
-You can achieve success in a network marketing venture if avoid common MLM mistakes, gain a solid understanding of the industry, choose a company carefully, find a quality sponsor, and commit time and effort to your business.
+You can achieve success in a network marketing venture if you avoid common MLM mistakes, gain a solid understanding of the industry, choose a company carefully, find a quality sponsor, and commit time and effort to your business.